Hello. Thanks for joining DragonScript Arena! If you're curious about me, I wish I could tell you I'm

-Sadly, I was just an average student.
+Truth is, I was just an average student.
 I was rejected by grad school.
-Then, after sneaking into University of Michigan through a "back door", I almost flunked out by failing the same "Intro to Artificial Intelligence" class TWICE.
-(I only barely passed the 3rd time with a C-).
-I later dropped out of the Computer Science PhD program.
+But I managed to later sneak into University of Michigan's master's program through a "back door".
+Then I almost flunked out by failing a basic "Intro to Artificial Intelligence" class.
+Not once, but TWICE.
+(I only scraped by the 3rd time with a C-).
+But then I dropped out of the PhD program.

-But this semi-handsome failure somehow got it together to score a sweet life in sunny California with my wonderful wife, two kids and a demon mutt.
-And along the way, I've somehow collected 22+ patents and peer-reviewed publications on chip design and Machine Learning algorithms.
+But somehow, this semi-handsome failure got it together enough to score a sweet life in sunny California with my wonderful wife, two kids and a demon mutt.
+And along the way, I've somehow collected a few dozen patents and publications on chip design and Machine Learning algorithms.
 (Screw you, stupid college A.I. course.)
-And somehow, code I've written has made it to faraway places like helping design chips in NASA's Mars Rovers... or powering Deep Neural Network processors in Amazon's cloud.
+And somehow, code I've written has made it to faraway places like helping design chips in NASA's Mars Rovers... or powering Deep Learning processors in the cloud.

-What I discovered was that 99% of what I use day-to-day as a professional Software Engineer did not come from what I learned in college.
-So this made me wonder: is there a better way to teach practical programming?
+What I discovered in my career was that 99% of what I use day-to-day as a professional Software Engineer did not come from college classes.
+So this made me wonder: is there a better way to learn practical programming?

-I.e., a modern program designed for our modern world.
+I.e., this is a modern program designed for our modern world.
 A world where you can Google the answer to any question at your fingertips.
-Today, the challenge is not that there is not enough information to learn from.
+I believe that today, the challenge is not that there is not enough information to learn from.
 (Quite the opposite actually.)
 It's more about knowing what to search for by having a fun problem or puzzle to motivate you.

-I got the idea from my two kids.
-They make me think about education a lot.
-As a Software Engineer, I keep wondering how I can teach them what I know so they won't have to waste time and money learning it elsewhere :) That way, they could skip college if they wanted to.
-Or if they still go to college, at least they could spend that time learning something interesting that their old man can't teach them.
-Plus, I've been thinking a lot about getting old, especially after losing my dad in 2017 as well as a few other people close to me.
-It made me see how fragile life is and that my turn could come at any time too.
+Plus, watching my kids grow up has made me think a lot about getting old, especially after losing my dad in 2017 as well as a few other people close to me.
+It forced me to see how fragile life is and accept that my turn could come at any time too.
 So before I go, it'd be nice to make something that adds value to the world... and maybe even change a few people's lives.
 My dad liked to say, "Leave a place better than how you found it."

 So those are my selfish reasons.
-Also, I hate it when people discourage others and say that programming is hard, or that it's only reserved for certain lucky people, or that you need to suffer debt and sacrifice years in college to enjoy a sweet life.
-That might have been true once upon a time, but with rising college tuitions and modern buzzword college programs that don't give you as solid an education as they used to – I don't think it's true anymore.
+Oh, and I hate it when people discourage others and say that programming is hard, or that it's only reserved for certain lucky people, or that you need to suffer debt and sacrifice years in college to enjoy a sweet life.
+That might have been true once upon a time.
+But with rising college tuitions and modern buzzword college programs that don't give you as solid an education as they used to – I don't think it's true anymore.
 Especially with how advanced the Internet has become as a learning platform and with how much good info you can get for free.

 (P.S.
-If you are a Software Engineer and love teaching, email me at email@example.com to join our team of coaches!
+If you are a Software Engineer or Teacher, email me at firstname.lastname@example.org to join our team of coaches!
 Please also say hi if you're a game developer or artist.
 It'll be nice to get to know you.)